robotzurg/GarfieldKartAPMod/README.md

 - FeluciaPS for creating the APWorld and being a big motivator and assistant!
 - Vyik and Av for getting me to make this and helping out a ton with logic
 - Everyone else in the Archipelago discord for all the amazing work they do

+## Disclosure

+Claude was utilized to assist in development of the client mod for Garfield Kart.